acaengine/docs/developer-guide/getting-started.md

 to shutdown your environment.

-You can continue to use these two commands to start and stop your local ACAEngine instance as you need.
+You can continue to use these two commands to start and stop your local Engine instance as you need.

 ### Starting Over